Conservation travel: Help nature while you enjoy it.

 In 1998 Echidna Walkabout’s co-founder Janine Duffy discovered a revolutionary method of identifying individual koalas by their natural nose markings.
 That discovery launched a non-intrusive wild koala research project that continues to this day.
 Over 18 years every wild koala sighted in the You Yangs or Brisbane Ranges national parks is photographed, named & identified, their sex established, location taken and tree species and height in tree noted.

 Since 1998 we have tracked and monitored the movements and lives of over 108 wild koalas that we encounter on our tours.
 Each resident koala is named, photographed and identifying markings are noted.
 These wild Koalas are not tagged, caught or handled in any way – they are identified by observation at a distance, through binoculars.
 Each day every koala found is located on a map and by GPS, they are photographed, their tree species and their behaviour is noted.

 This Project is our own initiative, and fully funded by our tour company.
 A Koala Researcher is employed one day per week to input data, Janine (owner) devotes two days per week to Koala Research analysis, and on every tour Koala Researchers go out ahead of the tour group to find Koalas and monitor them before the group arrives.
 This ensures a high degree of success with koala sightings (100% over the past 5 years) and adds 3 hours of monitoring data to each day’s sightings.

-- Echidna Walkabout has developed a non-intrusive method of identifying individual wild koalas by their nose markings.
+Echidna Walkabout has developed a non-intrusive method of identifying individual wild koalas by their nose markings.
 Read about it on the Global Post here.
 The nose marking identification method was presented to a US human dimensions of wildlife conference in October 2014, and published in The Wildlife Society and in more detail in their Vol 9 Number 3 Fall 2015 magazine The Wildlife Professional and on several news services including Paw Mane Fin, and is increasingly used by koala groups all over Australia.